 Sunday Worship Services

-Special Programs.
 Some Sundays have special programs.
 Often we have an intergenerational Water Communion Service on the first Sunday of the church year in the fall; anyone who wants to participate is invited to bring in a water sample collected from or symbolizing a favorite beach, pond, or any place that is memorable or significant to them.
-We talk about places and activities that inspire or renew us as we combine the water, in the process celebrating the way that we as individuals come together in community.
+We talk about places and activities that inspire or renew us as we combine the water, in the process celebrating the way that we as individuals come together in the community.
 Sometimes on the first Sunday in May, we place our May Pole on the front lawn and welcome Spring with traditional song and dance, a ritual particularly popular with children.

-The Choir.
-Our group currently consists of 10 to 15 members and friends of the Meeting House.
+Our group currently consists of 8 – 10 members and friends of the Meeting House.
 No experience is necessary; anyone who likes to sing is welcome to join.
-The Choir normally rehearses each Sunday at 9AM and sings at the service three of the four Sundays each month.
+The Choir normally rehearses each Sunday at 9 AM and sings at the service on three of the four Sundays each month.
 Come and join us!